Democratic education: Education in a democratic society

-As English aristocracy was giving way to democracy, Matthew Arnold investigated popular education in France and other countries to determine what form of education suited a democratic age.
+As the English aristocracy was giving way to democracy, Matthew Arnold investigated popular education in France and other countries to determine what form of education suited a democratic age.
 Arnold wrote that "the spirit of democracy" is part of "human nature itself", which engages in "the effort to affirm one's own essence...to develop one's own existence fully and freely."

 During the industrial age, John Dewey argued that children should not all be given the same pre-determined curriculum.
-In Democracy and Education he develops a philosophy of education based on democracy.
-He argues that while children should be active participants in the creation of their education, and while children must experience democracy to learn democracy, they need adult guidance to develop into responsible adults.
+In Democracy and Education, he develops a philosophy of education based on democracy.
+He argues that while children should be active participants in shaping their education and must experience democracy to learn it, they need adult guidance to develop into responsible adults.

 Amy Gutmann argues in Democratic Education that in a democratic society, there is a role for everyone in the education of children.
 These roles are best agreed upon through deliberative democracy.

 The journal Democracy and Education investigates "the conceptual foundations, social policies, institutional structures, and teaching/learning practices associated with democratic education."
-By "democratic education" they mean "educating youth...for active participation in a democratic society."
+By "democratic education", they mean "educating youth...for active participation in a democratic society."

-Yaacov Hecht claims that the Democratic Education, being an education that prepares for life in a democratic culture, it is the missing piece in the intricate puzzle which is the democratic state.
+Yaacov Hecht claims that Democratic Education, which prepares for life in a democratic culture, is the missing piece in the intricate puzzle that is the democratic state.